 - 1. How many entries can I submit?

-You may submit as many entries as you wish but each must be accompanied by a letter from a senior executive of your media organization outlining the public interest benefits flowing from the entry and, of course the $50 entry fee.
+You may submit as many entries as you wish but each must be accompanied by a letter from a senior executive of your media organization outlining the public interest benefits flowing from the entry.

 - 2. I have submitted my entry but I want to send in some late incoming supporting material.
 Is this okay and to whom should it be addressed?